GregFinzer/BedBrigadeNational/Documentation/Localization.md

 6. Translate to es-MX
 7. Download the file and replace the existing es-MX file in BedBrigade.Data\Data\Seeding\SeedTranslations
 8. Upload the en-US.yml and es-MX.yml files to the Data\Seeding\SeedTranslations folder on Development using FTP

+## Adding a New Language like French, Chinese etc.
+1. Go to this site:  https://akmultilanguages.azurewebsites.net/TranslateApplication
+2. Upload BedBrigade.Client\Resources\en-US.yml
+3. Select the desired language and download to BedBrigade.Client\Resources
+4. Upload BedBrigade.Data\Data\Seeding\SeedTranslations\en-US.yml
+5. Select the desired language and download to BedBrigade.Data\Data\Seeding\SeedTranslations
+6. In BedBrigade.Data\Data\Seeding\SeedTranslationLogic you will need to alter a bunch of code to support the new language and then get those translations into development/test/production, etc.  Really it should loop through the languages other than English based on what is in the directory:  BedBrigade.Data\Data\Seeding\SeedTranslations